IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_claim_rule.rst

     The realm name of the Idp this claim rule applies to.
 This field is required only if the type is specified as 'Profile-SAML'.

-  expiration (False, int, None)
-    Session expiration in seconds, only required if type is 'Profile-SAML'.

-  profile_id (True, str, None)
+  type (True, str, None)
-    (Required for new resource) ID of the trusted profile to create a claim rule.
+    (Required for new resource) Type of the calim rule, either 'Profile-SAML' or 'Profile-CR'.

   cr_type (False, str, None)
     The compute resource type the rule applies to, required only if type is specified as 'Profile-CR'.
 Valid values are VSI, IKS_SA, ROKS_SA.

+  expiration (False, int, None)
+    Session expiration in seconds, only required if type is 'Profile-SAML'.

   id (False, str, None)